yurisokolovicz/yurisokolovicz/README.md

 Hi 👋 My name is Yuri
 ==========================

 Due to several years in contact with exact sciences, I have developed the ability to learn fast, solve complex problems, have critical thinking skills and specially work under pressure.
 Furthermore, I have obtained good social skills, e.g. communication, presentation and publication of the results in scientific journals.
+I was dragged into programming for the first time in late 2022 to learn python to develop software for nuclear magnetic resonance (NMR) equipment, but I fall in love with javascript.

 * 🌍 I'm based in Rio de Grande do Sul, Brazil
 * ⚡ My web page is: www.yurisokolovicz.com